LiseHanson/Slope-Curves---Jupyter-Notebook/README.md

 # Updates to the notebook:
+When problems are fixed in the Jupyter Notebook the script will be updated on GitHub.
+Thus, for newer versions re-download the Notebook.
-First version: 2024 November 27th.
+* **First version**: 2024 November 27th.